 The Orsay Museum is home to the world’s largest collection of impressionist and post-impressionist art pieces that hold names of master artists Monet, Manet, Degas, Van Gogh, and many of their famous contemporaries.
 Located along the Seine River, the museum opened the gates to its magnificent collection in the year 1986.
-The experience of exploring the many masterpieces from one of the most influential periods in French art history is next to none, and as you ascend to the top of the museum and look out at the sprawling city of Paris, you will have witnessed more than a century’s worth of history!
+With an Orsay Museum ticket, the experience of exploring the many masterpieces from one of the most influential periods in French art history is next to none, and as you ascend to the top of the museum and look out at the sprawling city of Paris, you will have witnessed more than a century’s worth of history!

 Orsay Museum in a Nutshell